Tilt Five wants to bring augmented reality to tabletop games

 "The things that people like about board games are connecting with people, story telling, and working with physical objects," continued Ellsworth.
 "The thing that people love about video games is that you can jump in really quick, you can save your games, and you can play with people over a long distance.
 We're kind of somewhere in between."

 In one demonstration, Ellsworth brought up a tower-defense style game where I could place down QR-coded cards to launch cannons or make the ground shake.
-She said that this could be programmed for Dungeons & Dragons style scenario, where your dragon figurine could be made to shoot out virtual flames at your crew.
+She said that this could be programmed for a Dungeons & Dragons style scenario, where your dragon figurine could be made to shoot out virtual flames at your crew.
 The dungeon master could also use the wand to wave over the virtual landscape and cause mists to appear, enriching the storytelling experience.

 With Tilt Five, you can also play board games over long distances.
 What is happening on your board would be mirrored on another person's, even if they're somewhere across the globe.
 There are existing apps and websites that let you do this, but playing a board game on an actual board with physical objects is potentially more satisfying.